-Tel: (+381) (11) 344 6353 Fax: (+381) (11) 344 6356 www.seesac.org
+Tel: (+381) (11) 344 6353 Fax: (+381) (11) 344 6356

-SALW in South Eastern Europe, Parliamentary Handbook, SEESAC, 2006

-This publication was developed by SEESAC with support from the Parliamentary Forum on Small Arms and Light Weapons (Sweden).
-Acknowledgement is paid to the following organisations for the use of some of their material; DCAF (Switzerland), Inter-Parliamentary Union (Switzerland) and Saferworld (UK).
+SALW in South Eastern Europe, Parliamentary Handbook 2010 This publication was developed by SEESAC with support from the Parliamentary Forum on Small Arms and Light Weapons (Sweden).
+Acknowledgement is paid to the following organisations for the use of some of their material: DCAF (Switzerland), Inter-Parliamentary Union (Switzerland) and Saferworld (UK).

-© SEESAC 2006 - All rights reserved
+© SEESAC 2010 - All rights reserved

-ISBN: 86-7728-033-2
+ISBN: 978-86-7728-128-1

-The views expressed in this report are those of the authors and do not necessarily represent those of the European Union, the Stability Pact for South Eastern Europe or the United Nations Development Programme.
-The designations employed and the presentation of material in this publication do not imply the expression of the European Union, the Stability Pact for South Eastern Europe or the United Nations Development Programme concerning 1) the legal status of any country, territory or area, or of its authorities or armed groups; or 2) concerning the delineation of its frontiers or boundaries.
+The views expressed in this report are those of the authors and do not necessarily represent those of the Regional Cooperation Council or the United Nations Development Programme.
+The designations employed and the presentation of material in this publication do not imply the expression of the Regional Cooperation Council or the United Nations Development Programme concerning 1) the legal status of any country, territory or area, or of its authorities or armed groups; or 2) concerning the delineation of its frontiers or boundaries.